Student Activities, Clubs and Organizations

 Expand Your Experience

-Student Life at Minneapolis College is centered in our vibrant Helland Center, which offers a student health clinic, convenience store, study lounge and meeting spaces, and a two-story multi-purpose entertainment space that extends into Loring Park and the College theater.
+Student Life at Minneapolis College is centered in our vibrant Helland Center, which offers a student health clinic, study and meeting spaces, and a 2-story multi-purpose entertainment space that extends into Loring Park, the College theater as well as a space on the 1st floor that we intend to renovate in the coming year.

 There is something for everyone!